 In general, applications from asylum seekers from “safe countries of origin” are considered manifestly unfounded and subject to an Accelerated Procedure (“Track 2”).
-However, in policy rules exceptions are being made with regard to certain groups, like LGBTI asylum seekers.
+However, in policy rules exceptions are being made with regard to certain groups, like LGBTI asylum seekers or specific countries.
 The safe countries of origin are listed in the section on Safe Country of Origin.

 Suspensions of decisions and temporary stops on return in Afghan cases

 The policy regarding the suspension of decisions for applications of Afghan nationals and the temporary stop on the return of Afghan nationals due to a temporary uncertain and insecure situation in Afghanistan entered into force 26 August 2021 and applies for six months and has recently been prolonged with another six months.
 This policy is in accordance with Article 43 Aliens Act and Article 45 (4) 4 Aliens Act.
 This means that, in general, the IND has 18 months for taking a decision on new and pending asylum applications of Afghan nationals.
 Furthermore, rejected asylum seekers will not have to return to Afghanistan during the six months the policy applies.
 They will also have access to reception facilities.
 This policy does not apply in the following cases:

 - Afghan nationals who either: fall under the scope of the Dublin Regulation; have already obtained international protection in another Member State or in a third country; fall within the concept of a safe third country; have already obtained international protection in the Netherlands; or have implicitly withdrawn or abandoned his application;

 - Afghan nationals who are a threat to public order or national security;